microeconomics and macroeconomics

 What are Microeconomics and Macroeconomics Significance?

-Significance of Microeconomics – Understands how people and businesses decide what to buy and sell, explains how prices are set by supply and demands, shows how people maximize satisfaction, helps companies price products and manage costs.
+Significance of Microeconomics – Understands how people and businesses decide what to buy and sell, explains how prices are set by supply and demand, shows how people maximize satisfaction, helps companies price products and manage costs.

-Significance of Macroeconomics – Guides tax and spending decisions, analyzes growth and inflation, aims to control inflation and reduce unemployment, understands interactions between countries’ economies.
+Significance of Macroeconomics – Guides tax and spending decisions, analyzes growth and inflation, aims to control inflation and reduce unemployment, and understands interactions between countries’ economies.